cmjt/stelfi/cran-comments.md

-## Resubmission
+## Resubmission(s)

-This is a resubmission.
-In this version I have fixed the following issues as requested
+This is a second resubmission.
+In this version I fixed the following two issues as requested

+* Added missing \value tag to `stelfi_load_inla` in `zzz.R`.
+* Updated the Date field in the DESCRIPTION file to be < a month old.

+During the first resubmission I fixed the following

 * \value tags added to all required exported functions
 * Examples unwrapped if they execute in < 5s